panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ## 3. Log with style

-Browser console implementation lets you apply styles to the message that is sent to the console.
+Browser console lets you apply styles to the logged message.

-You can do this by using the `%c` specifier with the corresponding styles.
+You can do this by using the `%c` specifier with the corresponding CSS styles.
 For example, let's a log message with increased font size and font weight:

 ```javascript
 console.log('%c Big message', 'font-size: 36px; font-weight: bold');